vvvv666/greenfield-docs/src/guide/concept/programmability.md

 ## Cross-Chain Bridge
 The native cross-chain bridge is an essential part of the Greenfield ecosystem, as it enables seamless interoperability between different blockchain networks.
-To ensure the security and integrity of the bridge, the validators of Greenfield have implemented a new relayer system based on an aggregated multisig scheme.
+To ensure the security and integrity of the bridge, a new relayer system have been implemented for the validators of Greenfield based on an aggregated multisig scheme.

 Under this system, multiple validators will collaborate to approve and execute cross-chain transactions, with each transaction requiring a certain threshold of signatures to be deemed valid.